Bilal Coulibaly NBA Preview vs. the Magic

 Bilal Coulibaly Insights vs. the Magic

-- This season, Coulibaly has made 3.0 shots from the floor per game, which accounts for 6.4% of his team's total makes.
+- This season, Coulibaly has made 2.9 shots from the floor per game, which adds up to 6.3% of his team's total makes.

-- Coulibaly's opponents, the Magic, have a middling offensive tempo, ranking 18th in the NBA with 102.8 possessions per game, while his Wizards rank 11th in possessions per game with 105.6.
+- Coulibaly's Wizards average 105.6 possessions per game, which ranks 12th among NBA teams, while the Magic have a middling offense in terms of tempo, ranking 16th with 102.9 possessions per contest.

-- Defensively, the Magic are fifth in the league, conceding 107.4 points per game.
+- Defensively, the Magic are ranked fifth in the league, allowing 108.1 points per contest.

-- On the boards, the Magic have allowed 39.5 rebounds per contest, which is best in the league.
+- The Magic are the best squad in the league, allowing 38.9 rebounds per contest.

-- In terms of assists, the Magic are second in the NBA, allowing 22.7 per game.
+- The Magic are the second-ranked team in the league, allowing 23.0 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!